-The early decision application deadline for the 2020-2021 academic year is Sept.
-9, 2019.
-The University of Saint Joseph School of Pharmacy Pharm.D. program offers a “Early Decision” (ED) status option through PharmCAS.
+The early decision application deadline for the 2020-2021 academic year was Sept.
+9, 2020.
+The University of Saint Joseph Pharm.D. program offers an “Early Decision” (ED) status option through PharmCAS.
 The Early Decision program is a binding option for applicants who have decided that the Pharm.D. program at the University of Saint Joseph School of Pharmacy and Physician Assistant Studies is their first choice and that they will enroll if accepted.
 As an Early Decision applicant, you can apply to only one Pharm.D. program.
 Contact our admissions staff directly for information on Early Decision eligibility requirements at [email protected] or call us at 860.231.5858.

 Questions?
 Call The Office of Admissions and Student Affairs at 860.231.5858.

 Undergraduate 3+3 Pathway Programs to a Pharm.D at USJ

 Undergraduate Pathway programs maximize the time and investment of students by providing a path to complete their studies a year ahead of schedule, saving up to a year’s tuition in the process and allowing students to benefit from the best academics from each university.
 Contact [email protected] for more information about USJ’s Pathway agreement with:

 - Georgian Court University

 - Johnson & Wales University